Child abuse linked to faith or belief

 There are a numbers of laws in the UK that allow the prosecution of those responsible for abuse linked to faith or belief.
 One of the biggest challenges is raising awareness and encouraging victims and witnesses to come forward.

-Project Violet is our response to these challenges.
-Working with professionals, communities and faith leaders we’re developing prevention strategies and initiatives that can help educate and raise awareness of faith and belief-based abuse.
+Project Violet is the MPS response to these challenges.
+We work with professionals, communities and faith leaders to develop prevention strategies and initiatives that can help educate and raise awareness of faith and belief-based abuse.

 Our team is available to provide advice, support and guidance for referrals and investigations.